HST/WFC3 grism observations of $z\sim1$ clusters: evidence for evolution in the mass-size relation of quiescent galaxies from poststarburst galaxies: Are PSBs faded discs?

 It is evident that disc-fading leads to a reduction in the overall size of a galaxy at fixed stellar mass.
 However, given the tight constraints on the allowed amount of fading from the measured $D(4000)$ values, the magnitude of this reduction is not enough to explain the stellar mass--size relation of the PSBs.
+Since our starting galaxies are assumed to be star-forming at $z\sim1.1$, it is impossible to have PSBs with $z>1.1$ in our models\footnote{If we neglect PSBs with $z>1.1$ when calculating the relevant fading factors in any of our toy models, our conclusions in Section~\ref{model} remain unchanged.}.
+Therefore, we recalculate the PSB mass--size relation using {\it only} those PSBs at $z\leqslant1.1$ with reliable spectroscopy redshifts.
+In this disc-fading model and all subsequent disc-fading models (Sections~\ref{outsidein_model} and \ref{bulge_disc_outsidein_model}), we compare the relative difference between this relation (shown as the solid brown line in the largest panel of Figures~\ref{fig:fading_toy_model}, \ref{fig:outsidein_fading_toy_model} and \ref{fig:bulge_disc_outsidein_fading_toy_model}) and the $z\sim1.1$ star-forming field mass--size relation to the relative difference between our starting galaxies and disc-faded galaxies on the mass--size plane.
 The reason the starting galaxies do not lie on the $z\sim1.1$ star-forming field mass--size relation is because their discs are not bright enough.
 If the discs were brighter than they currently are, the bulge components would become even more subdominant in brightness, leading to an increase in the overall half-light radius of the starting galaxy model.
 Consequently, the position of the starting galaxy models on the mass--size plane would be in better agreement with the $z\sim1.1$ star-forming field mass--size relation.
 There are two ways in which this can be improved.
 The first is to increase the disc stellar mass (and therefore by definition the size due to the mass--size relation) for each starting galaxy.
 When testing this in the modelling, we found that a more disc-dominated starting galaxy led to a smaller size reduction as a result of disc-fading.
 The second option is to reduce the stellar age of the disc, thereby increasing its brightness.
 This increases the difference in stellar age between the starting and faded galaxies, thereby increasing the size reduction due to disc-fading.
 However, reducing the average age of the stellar populations in the disc violates our $D(4000)$ constraints from the observations.
 Therefore, the results shown in Figure~\ref{fig:fading_toy_model} show the optimal performance of our disc-fading model under our tight constraints.
-The magnitude of the size drop, shown by the length of the blue-to-red coloured arrow, is not able to bring the faded disc galaxies inline with the PSB mass--size relation.
-Quantitatively, at the median stellar mass of the PSBs that fall within the quiescent mass completeness limit (Log$(M_{*}/$M$_{\odot}) = 10.44$), the half-light radius shrinks by 15\% as a result of disc-fading.
+The magnitude of the size drop, shown by the length of the blue-to-red coloured arrow, is much smaller than the size difference between the $z\sim1.1$ star-forming field mass--size relation and the $z\leqslant1.1$ PSB mass--size relation.
+Therefore, uniform disc-fading is incapable of bringing the faded disc galaxies inline with the $z\leqslant1.1$ PSB mass--size relation.
+Quantitatively, at the median stellar mass of the PSBs residing at $z\leqslant1.1$ that fall within the quiescent mass completeness limit (Log$(M_{*}/$M$_{\odot}) = 10.39$), the half-light radius shrinks by 16\% as a result of disc-fading.